jbcodeforce/ML-studies/docs/coding/langgraph.md

 ```

-Graph cycles the steps until there are no more `tool_calls` on AIMessage: 1/ If AIMessage has tool_calls, "tools" node executes, 2/ the "agent" node executes again and returns AIMessage.
+Graph cycles the steps until there are no more `tool_calls` within the AIMessage: 1/ If AIMessage has tool_calls, "tools" node executes, 2/ the "agent" node executes again and returns AIMessage.
 Execution progresses to the special `END` value and outputs the final state

 Adding a "chat memory" to the graph with LangGraph's checkpointer to retain the chat context between interactions.